Farmland Mitigation Background

 Local jurisdictions have recognized the importance of addressing the impacts of agricultural land conversion through the California Environmental Quality Act (CEQA) and General Plan process.
 Requirements to partially mitigate for the loss of farmland via in lieu fees or direct purchases of conservation easements on similar land have become policy in a number of cities and counties in recent years.
 Local mitigation fees have frequently been used as a match for CFCP funds toward the purchase of agricultural conservation easements.

-The California Council of Land Trusts has a Farmland Mitigation Guidebook and related materials to assist interested organizations in the steps necessary to administer farmland mitigation programs.
+The California Council of Land Trusts has developed a Farmland Mitigation Guidebook and related materials to assist interested organizations in the steps necessary to administer farmland mitigation programs.

 Learn more about CFCP statute and conservation easements.